golemfactory/golem-rd/Lottery-driven-verification.md

 This is the general flow of the happy path, see below for handling of unhappy paths

-1. R publishes task, along with commitment to division into subtasks, initial price and number of winning tickets
+1. R (Requestor) publishes task, along with commitment to division into subtasks, initial price and number of winning tickets
 2. R provides `sha3(lottery_secret)` and provides timelocked GNT for payout+cushion
-3. Providers list is compiled
+3. Ps (Providers) list is compiled
 4. `lottery_seed = sha3(lottery_secret | future_blockhash)`, determines lottery winners.
 When future block is mined, Requestor knows the winning tickets
 5. `assignment_seed = sha3(sha3(lottery_secret) | future_blockhash)` determines assignment of subtasks
 7. R calculates results of S1, S2, ... lottery winning subtasks